se-for-sci/se-for-sci.github.io/content/week2/pytest.md

 - **Modular**: It is not tied to a class.
 You can reuse fixtures however you want.
 - **Scoped**: You can make a fixture that is class level, but you can also make function level, module level, and session level fixtures too!
-Want do do something every test?
+Want to do something every test?
 Or something once for the whole testing session?
   Fixtures can do that.
 - **Composable**: You can make a new fixture using an old one.
 You can use as